Logo

 Other Useful Operators

-There’s one other unary operator I think is worth mentioning, -v checks if a variable with the given exists (has a value).
+There’s only one other operator I think is worth mentioning, it’s another unary operator — -v checks if a variable with the given exists (has a value).

 A Very Different Way of Thinking